 Imipramine (Tofranil) tablets 25 mg: Supply issue

-AFT Pharmaceuticals (the supplier) have advised PHARMAC that the stock of imipramine hydrochloride (Tofranil) 25 mg tablets is likely to go out of stock from the end of August 2020 until November 2020.
+AFT Pharmaceuticals (the supplier) have advised PHARMAC that there's no stock of imipramine hydrochloride (Tofranil) 25 mg tablets until March 2021.

 On this page

 Notice updated to show that we anticipate the stock issue being resolved by the end of March 2021.

 Imipramine is an antidepressant medicine used for depression and other serious mental health conditions.
 About 500 patients in New Zealand are using imipramine hydrochloride 25 mg tablets.

 Tofranil is the only brand of imipramine hydrochloride tablets currently approved by Medsafe.
 The supplier, AFT Pharmaceuticals, has been unable to source an alternative brand that is chemically equivalent.